Supported source formats

 One of HandBrake’s strengths is its ability to open a wide variety of video formats.
-HandBrake uses Libav under the hood and generally can open whatever Libav will, in addition to disc-based formats like DVD and Blu-ray.
+HandBrake uses FFmpeg under the hood and generally can open whatever FFmpeg will, in addition to disc-based formats like DVD and Blu-ray.

 Note: HandBrake does not defeat or circumvent copy protection of any kind.
 It does not work with video files employing Digital Rights Management (DRM).
 See About HandBrake for more information about what HandBrake does and does not.